 If you think an immersive, puzzle-solving experience that requires teamwork, logical thinking and imagination sounds like something your team would enjoy, a virtual escape room might be the ideal activity for your virtual Christmas party celebrations.

-After surging in popularity in recent years, there was the potential for escape rooms to be left behind during lockdown.
-Fortunately, this hasn’t been the case.
-They’ve gone virtual, and in doing so have become an exhilarating Christmas party alternative.
+After surging in popularity in recent years, you’ll be glad to hear they’ve gone virtual, and in doing so have become an exhilarating Christmas party alternative.
 They’re perfect for smaller teams seeking a thrilling challenge.
 From attending Hogwarts to entering the heart of a CSI-themed murder investigation, there are many types of escape rooms you can play.
 Check out The Independent’s best virtual escape rooms list to find the perfect experience for your team!

 6. Cooking Masterclass

 Is your business full of foodies, whose ideal end-of-year celebration would be sitting down to a mouth-watering feast?
 If so, a virtual Christmas party without stuffing your face just won’t cut it.

 Instead, satisfy everyone’s tastebuds with a virtual cook-along.
 Hire a chef to join your video party and host their own cooking class.
 Your employees can then make their own (maybe restaurant quality) banquet without having to leave the house.
 Just remember to make sure that you pick a meal everyone will enjoy and is able to eat, as well as inform everyone in advance of the ingredients they need to source.

 You’re probably very familiar with virtual quizzes.
 Every man, woman and dog were hosting quizzes in 2020.
 After all, what else were we supposed to do?
 Actually speak to the people we live with?!
 What you should consider, however, is a smartphone quiz.
 Using your mobile phone to answer questions instead of old-fashioned pen and paper creates a wildly different quiz night.